Shalmali is one of the very useful Ayurvedic herb, used since thousands of years. Its botanical name is Salmalia malabarica.

-Its gum exudates is called as Mocharasa, which is used in many Ayurvedic formulations.
+Its gum exudate is called Mocharasa, which is used in many Ayurveda formulations.
 It is styptic and hemostatic.

 Bombax malabaricum is a large deciduous tree with prickles.

-Bark, root, bark seed contains lupeopl.
+Bark, root bark, seed contains lupeol.
 Flowers contain hentriacontane and gossypol.

 Rasa – kashaya – astringent taste

-Guna (qualities) – Laghu (light to digest), Snigdha (unctuous, oilyness)
+Guna (qualities) – Laghu (light to digest), Snigdha (unctuous, oiliness)

 Vipaka – taste conversion after digestion – Madhura (sweet)